Coming Soon!

-Wharton Studio Museum (WSM) and Friends of Stewart Park (FSP), in partnership with the City of Ithaca, are developing the lake-facing section of the historic Wharton Studio Building in Stewart Park, creating a new cultural and recreational destination for Ithacans and visitors alike: the Wharton Studio & Cafe.
+Wharton Studio Museum (WSM), in partnership Friends of Stewart Park (FSP) and the City of Ithaca, are developing the lake-facing section of the historic Wharton Studio Building in Stewart Park, creating a new cultural and recreational destination on Cayuga Lake for Ithacans and visitors alike: the Wharton Studio & Cafe.

-The Wharton Studio & Cafe project is currently in its design development phase with a goal of construction beginning in Spring 2025.
+The Wharton Studio & Cafe project is currently in Design Development with a talented team of architects, engineers, landscape architects and designers, with a goal of construction beginning in fall 2026.
+A Capital Campaign will be launched in summer 2025.

 Café News